Bathurst, New South Wales: Early British colonisation (1815–1850)

-In the 1860s, the town of Bathurst began to boom.
-Bathurst was to become the first gold centre of Australia.
-The nearby gold localities would transport their gold to Bathurst then to Sydney.
-The mail and gold transport coaches became an obvious target for bushrangers, which became a major problem for the authorities.

-The Ribbon Gang and the Bathurst Rebellion occurred in 1830, when a large group of over 80 convicts roamed the Bathurst district.
+The Bathurst Rebellion occurred in late September 1830, when a large group of over 80 escaped convicts known as the Ribbon Gang roamed the Bathurst district, ransacking villages and engaging in shootouts over the course of three weeks.
 They were eventually captured and charged with murder, bushranging and horse-thieving.
 On 2 November 1830, ten members of the Ribbon Boys were hanged in Bathurst for their crimes.
 The site of the first and largest public hanging in Bathurst is still marked by the laneway sign Ribbon Gang Lane in the CBD.
-Ben Hall, who became a notorious bushranger, was married in St Michael's Church at Bathurst in 1856.
-In October 1863, a gang of five (including Hall) raided Bathurst, robbing a jeweller's shop, bailed up the Sportsmans Arms Hotel and tried to steal a racehorse.
-They returned three days later and held up more businesses.
-John Peisley, another bushranger, was tried and hanged for murder at Bathurst Gaol in 1862.